Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Orders of finite subgroups

 \item[(ii)] All the groups listed in claim (i) occur. \end{itemize} \end{proposition}

-\begin{proof} We already observed that an element of finite odd order in $ \PGL_2(\O) $ is contained in $ \PSL_2(\O) $, so the groups listed in claim (i) are those that are not ruled out by combining Proposition~\ref{kleinprop} with Lemma~\ref{finite-order-lemma}.
+\begin{proof} We already observed that an element of finite odd order in $ \PGL_2(\O) $ is contained in~$ \PSL_2(\O) $, so the groups listed in~(i) are those not ruled out by combining Proposition~\ref{kleinprop} with Lemma~\ref{finite-order-lemma}.

 It remains to show that all such groups occur.
 Various examples may of course exist in the literature, but for the sake of completeness we give some here.
+In fact, for $ S_4 $ we use the stabiliser of the single element in $ \Sigma_3^* $ in our calculations for~$ \k -1 $ respectively~$ \k -2 $ (see \S\ref{specialfields}).